melmelmorales/team_one/README.md

 # ESS Social Trends
-Data filters

-Surveys collected over ten rounds, from 2001 andd stretching to the most recent round which ended in 2022, taking place every two years.
+## Dataset
+The European Social Survey (ESS) is a pan-European research infrastructure providing freely accessible data for academics, policymakers, civil society and the wider public.

-We explored trends across these 4 specific countries: Finland, Hungary, Switzerland and United Kingdom.
+This survey is conducted every 2 years and we used this data to identify any social trends across these 4 specific European countries: Finland, Hungary, Switzerland and United Kingdom, over the years of 2001 to 2022.
+Each presenter will be showcasing the different trends discovered while analyzing the data.

 # Question 1